10 simple tips to improve website accessibility

-The internet today is the main source of information, entertainment, and communication for everyone irrespective of their socio-cultural, economic and educational backgrounds.
+The internet, today, is our primary source of information, entertainment, and communication.
+It holds true for everyone, irrespective of their socio-cultural, economic and educational backgrounds.

-A key reason for this is the fact that people with disabilities form a small part of a site’s audience.
-And thus accessibility design guidelines might not be a priority for everyone.
+A probable reason behind this could be that people with disabilities form a small part of a website’s audience.
+And thus, accessibility guidelines might not be a priority for everyone.

-However, it is key to remember that accessibility design guidelines doesn’t just help people with disabilities but also other users of the website.
-A great real-world analogy of this would be moving ramp escalators in malls and subtitles in movies.
+However, it is important to note that accessibility guidelines don’t just help people with disabilities but all users.
+Think of real-world analogies like moving ramp escalators in malls and subtitles in movies.

-Up until a few years ago, designing for accessibility meant having to spend too much time and effort while also compromising on the UI of the website.
-But that is not the case anymore.
+Until a few years ago, designing for accessibility meant spending too much time and effort while also compromising on the UI of the website.
+But that’s not the case anymore.